ikovic/advanced-react-patterns-v2/README.md

 workshop repo to teach you about using React Component Patterns to make your react components more useful and reusable without sacrificing simplicity.

+## My comments while following along
+Exercises 1-3 show a nice way on how to use Context to create easy to use APIs.
+Exporting the child components as static properties of the main component helps users understand the relationship between child and parent components.
+Seems a better choice than exporting them as named exports.
+Context API is used by the parent component to provide the significant props to all the children, regardless of their position in the hierarchy.

+Exercises 4-7 show us how to use render props.
+I am not too fond of it - it seems like an difficult to understand mess of an API as visible in [downshift](https://github.com/paypal/downshift).

 ## Following along with Frontend Masters?

 Head to